alexanderGugel/pragmatic-testing/README.md

 Introduction
 ------------

-Testing is essential for building reliable, maintainable modules.
+Testing is essential when building reliable, maintainable modules and applications.
 On the other hand, testing isn't "fun" and might take longer than implementing the business logic itself, which can be annoying at times.

 Even worse, testing the "wrong" things can actually slow down development processes and make large-scale refactors and code polishing harder.

-The goal therefore shouldn't be to have "100 % test coverage" or other hard numbers.
+The goal therefore shouldn't be to have "100 % test coverage" or other hard, management-enforced numbers.
+Tests should make your life easier.
 You should aim for testing functionality on a level "that makes sense".
-Testing internal implementations might make applications more correct, but doesn't necessarily make code quality better on a longer term (who would want to rewrite all those tests after all?).
+Testing internal implementations might make applications more correct, but doesn't necessarily make code quality better on a longer term (who would want to rewrite all those tests after all if you can just ignore that code smell?).

 This guide aims to establish some conventions on how to write "useful" tests in a highly-dyncamic language that allows you to do all kinds of crazy stuff.

 Testing Stacks
 --------------

-There is a multitude of different testing frameworks being used for writing unit tests.
+There is a multitude of different testing frameworks being used for writing  tests.
 The following table lists a couple of them.
-It doesn't claim to be complete, but gives a rough overview of the available options.
+It doesn't claim completeness, but gives a rough overview of the available options.

 In this guide we will be using a library called [tape](https://github.com/substack/tape) for sample code.

 In contrast to more feature-rich testing frameworks, like Jasmine, tap(e) doesn't provide a lot of bells and whistles.
 It does not include a feature-rich DSL that allows you to easily de-duplicate setup logic, such as `beforeEach` methods.
-Instead it sacrifices those little convenient "nice-to-have" features for simplicity and modularity, which is perfect for a tutorial or when writing small, reusable modules.
+Instead it sacrifices those little convenient "nice-to-have" features for simplicity and modularity, which is perfect for a tutorial or when writing small, reusable modules (which is what you should be doing anyways).

 | Name | Philosophy | Author | Used by | Client-side | Server-side | Stars
 |-|